Romance Languages and Literatures

 General Requirements for the PhD

-c.
-For students specializing in literature of the Medieval or Renaissance, an additional term of Latin beyond the requirement for the AM.
+- For students specializing in literature before 1800, an additional term of Latin beyond the requirement for the AM.

-d.
 Romance Studies 201.
 RS 201 is a seminar on approaches to literary and cultural theory specifically designed for all the graduate students in RLL.
-RS 201 is taught collaboratively among the faculty in RLL and other departments.
+It is taught collaboratively among the faculty in RLL.
 This course offers students an opportunity to discuss literary theory through a range of readings and perspectives, to get to know the faculty of the department, and to learn from their approaches to the study of literature.

 Note: Students should consult with their advisors before registering for 320-level (Supervised Reading and Research) courses for credit.
 Only one such course is permitted for credit, unless an additional 320 course is taken in lieu of a specific requirement not otherwise being offered.

-3. The passing of a PhD general examination (see Examinations), which should be taken no later than the end of the third year of graduate studies.
+- The passing of a PhD general examination (see Examinations), which must be taken no later than the end of the third year of graduate studies.

-4. A dissertation on a subject chosen by the student in consultation with the advisor, to be completed by the end of the sixth year of graduate studies.
+- A dissertation on a subject chosen by the student in consultation with the advisor, to be completed by the end of the sixth year of graduate studies.
 Following the general examination (at the latest), the student chooses a dissertation director; together they select a committee to supervise the research and writing of the PhD dissertation.
-The committee, chaired by and including the dissertation director, is made up of three (exceptionally four) faculty members, chosen by the student in consultation with the dissertation director.
+The committee, chaired by the dissertation director, is made up of three (exceptionally four) faculty members, chosen by the student in consultation with the dissertation director.
 Two of the three readers must be members of the Harvard University Faculty of Arts and Sciences.
 Visiting professors with renewable term appointments may serve on dissertation committees, but not chair them.
 Ordinarily, two members of the committee represent the student’s language and field; a third may come from another language or discipline.
-This committee approves the dissertation prospectus, establishes the schedule for completion, and reviews the student’s progress.
+This committee approves the prospectus, establishes the schedule for dissertation completion, and reviews the student’s progress regularly.
 The dissertation may be written in English or in the appropriate Romance language.
-The final manuscript must conform to the requirements described in the booklet, The Form of the Doctoral Dissertation.
-After acceptance of the thesis by the committee, all PhD candidates make an oral presentation to faculty and students, followed by a question and answer period.
+The final manuscript must conform to the requirements described in The Form of the PhD Dissertation.
+After the committee’s formal acceptance of the dissertation, all PhD candidates make an oral presentation to faculty and students, followed by a question and answer period.

 Specific Requirements for the PhD by Language Section

-• 14 courses in Spanish, including the required course of History of the Language and Romance Languages.
+- 14 courses in or related to Spanish literature, including the required course of History of the Language and literature of a second Romance Language.

 First-year Examination.
 See the General Requirements for the AM section.